chrissound/DrawStuffWithHaskellArticle/article.md

 We also need the help of `fromIntegral` to help us convert between numeric types.
 We're also using an anonymous function with the map.

 We're also using `Translate` which is a data constructor, basically a function that constructs a data type, hence the reason it's capitalized (it's a requirement of Haskell syntax).

+Oh and we're also using pattern matching with the `PointCoordinate` data type, (to get the x and y values).